 Talk to your doctor about memory loss when it starts to interfere with daily life.

-Around age 40, you may start noticing you can’t recall people’s names as quickly or you forget details of phone messages you didn’t write down.
+As you age, you may start noticing you can’t recall people’s names as quickly or you misplace your keys a little more often.

-These memory slips usually aren’t cause for concern, but talk to your doctor when memory problems interfere with daily life, said Sarah Kortenkamp, Ph.D., a Marshfield Clinic neuropsychologist.
+These memory slips usually aren’t cause for concern, but talk to your doctor when memory problems interfere with daily life, said Sarah Kortenkamp, Ph.D., a Marshfield Clinic Health System neuropsychologist.

 “Even if your memory problems are caused by normal aging, your primary care doctor will be able to take steps to determine your baseline so it’s easier to detect if things get worse,” she said.